 A Call for Resolutions is a Call for Action!
 A Resolution for the PTA is the statement of a problem that impacts our children, followed by a call to action by our members to resolve the issue.
 Over the years, our members have made an enormous difference in the lives of Illinois youth.

 Delegates at the 2016 Illinois PTA Convention passed a resolution creating a committee to study whether those young adults aged 18 to 21 involved in the justice system should be treated differently from older adults based on the latest scientific research on brain development.
-At the 2017 Illinois PTA Convention, that study committee presented its report and recommendations.
+At the 2017 Illinois PTA Convention, that study committee presented its Report to 2017 Illinois PTA Convention on Young Adults Involved in the Justice System.
 The report presents the three areas of focus that the committee investigated—brain development, age divisions, and what other jurisdictions are doing, both in the United States and overseas.